 Episode Show Notes

-In this episode, Mike sits down with none other than Upper School teacher and coach John Salyer!
+In this episode, Mike sits down with none other than High School teacher and coach John Salyer!
 John enthusiastically shares about his 35 years at SFC, some fond memories, and a behind-the-scenes look at SFC broadcasting and SFCtv.
 Get ready to laugh out loud as you enjoy this lively conversation between Mike Siciliano and John Salyer.

-Mike Siciliano, Upper School Dean of Students, has a long history with Sante Fe Christian, sitting in several roles including alumnus, US history teacher, and football coach.
+Mike Siciliano, High School Dean of Students, has a long history with Sante Fe Christian, sitting in several roles including alumnus, US history teacher, and football coach.
 As a student, Siciliano felt he had teachers and coaches who personally invested in him and made a huge difference in his life.
 Now, he tries every day to continue that legacy for current SFC students, live up to the standard his teachers set for him, and have a lot of fun.

 John Salyer, started teaching at Santa Fe Christian in 1988.
 He loves teaching in Christian education, believing the next generation of leaders must be not only Godly men and women but individuals who can compete and succeed within a complex world.
 John mentors and guides his students, giving them real-world challenges in any class he teaches.
 John and his wife Gina have been married for over 34 years and are blessed with three children who have graduated from SFC.